 This dutch oven ham needs to go on your list of the best dutch oven recipes this year!
 With a honey glaze it is perfect for Christmas or Easter dinner.

 If you’re looking for some easy dutch oven recipes this dutch oven ham is perfect for the holidays or year round.
 There’s no real basting required as it is enclosed in your cast iron pot and absorbs all the sweet sauce as it bakes.
 Once it’s done and resting ready to be sliced, you can make the most amazing honey ham glaze too.
 This just takes about 10 minutes using the liquid out of your pot.
-Then you’re ready to serve! (affiliate links present)
+Then you’re ready to serve! (participant in the amazon program, affiliate links present)

 - We have made this two different ways.
 One with the ham not sliced as you see below, and the second is above sliced.
 Overall it came out better when sliced.
 Whether you buy a spiral sliced ham in the store or slice it yourself (what I did) it cooks more evenly if it isn’t in 1 big chunk.